-The recent paper Electrical signature of individual magnetic skyrmions in multilayered systems and its main author Dr. Davide Maccariello (working full-time on MAGicSky until last January) have recently been highlighted by the technical press:
+The recent paper Electrical detection of single magnetic skyrmions in metallic multilayers at room temperature and its main author Dr. Davide Maccariello (working full-time on MAGicSky until last January) have recently been highlighted by the technical press:

 - Magnetic skyrmions could make storage bits for next-generation memories, Nanotechweb.org